Kamel773/Kamel773.github.io/index.md

 ---

-I am a fourth year Ph.D. student at the [Georgia Institute of Technology](https://gatech.edu/), working at the [Institute for Robotics and Intelligent Machines (IRIM)](https://research.gatech.edu/robotics).
+I am a fifth year Ph.D. student at the [Georgia Institute of Technology](https://gatech.edu/), working at the [Institute for Robotics and Intelligent Machines (IRIM)](https://research.gatech.edu/robotics).
 I am advised by Prof. [Matthew Gombolay](https://sites.gatech.edu/matthew-gombolay/).

-I work on the **Language Models (LMs) for code generation and 3D design** with the goal of increasing their performance and safety.

-**I am looking for a research internship for the summer 2025, please reach out if you think I would be a good fit.**
+I focus on natural language processing and machine learning, with an emphasis on improving Large Language Models (LLMs) for generation and refinement.
+My long-term goal is to create intelligent systems that help engineers, developers, and designers work more efficiently.